e-tho/bzmenu/README.md

 ### Arch Linux

-Install the package with your favorite AUR helper:
+Install from AUR with your favorite helper:

 ```shell
 paru -S bzmenu # or bzmenu-git